Pizza Dough Hydration Levels Explained – Why Moisture Matters

-Baking percentages is method of understanding the ratios of ingredients in your pizza dough.
-This method allows you to easily scale down or up a recipe and know exactly what kind of pizza dough and crust you’ll wind up with.
+Baking percentages is a simple mathematical method for understanding the ratios of ingredients in your pizza dough.
+This method allows you to easily scale down (or up) a recipe and know exactly what kind of pizza dough or crust you’ll end up with.
 Bakers percentages also allows you to add or subtract ingredients while still maintaining the hydration or yeast level you need.

-Baker’s Percentages Calculate The Weight Of Ingredients Relative To The Total Amount Of Flour
+Baker’s Percentages Help Calculate The Weight Of Ingredients Relative To The Total Amount Of Flour

-Baker’s percentages are based on weight, so you’re going to need a weigh scale to start benefiting from this method.
-But I always recommend weigh scales anyways since they allow much more precise results regardless of the time of year or humidity, etc.
+Note: Baker’s percentages are based on weight, so you’re going to need a weigh scale to start benefiting from this method.
+That said, I always recommend using a weigh scale anyways since they are more accurate regardless of the time of year, humidity, etc.

-Weighing your ingredients using the same measurements, in this case grams and milliliters, let’s you visualize the percentages of each ingredient in terms of the total of the whole recipe.
-For example, 680ml of water combined with 1000g of flour will give you 68% hydration, though of course the yeast and salt will affect this number as well.
+Weighing your ingredients using the same measurements (in this case grams and milliliters) let’s you visualize the percentages of each ingredient in terms of the total weight of the entire recipe.
+For example, 680ml of water combined with 1000g of flour will give you 68% hydration—though of course the yeast and salt will affect this number slightly as well.

 This is where baker’s percentages math comes into play.
-As you can see from my example above, the hydration percentage we came up with is based on a total amount of flour.
-This is useful because flour forms the basis of any baking recipe and it gives us a central point of reference to base our math off of.
+As you can see from my example above, the hydration percentage we came up with is based on the total amount of flour.
+This is useful because flour forms the basis of most baking recipes, and it gives us a central point of reference off which to base our math.